cbrooks62/coral-island-companion/README.md

 ---
 The Profile page will allow you to edit the username and character icon this is displayed on the navbar.
 You also have the option to delete the entire profile if needed.
 It will prompt you with a modal to comfirm your deletion beacuse it will be deleted from the databse once confirmed.

-# Demo
-### This app was built for my front-end capstone for [New Force](https://generationwv.org/programs/newforce/)
-### You can watch my recorded demo ->>here.
----
-# Install
-1. Clone down the repository
-2. In the root folder of the project run npm install
-3. In a seperate terminal, open the api folder *coral-island-companion/api* run **json-server database.json -p 8088**
-4. In the root folder start the app by running **npm run dev**